 The Polymer Center of Excellence is a non-profit organization created by the State of North Carolina to increase knowledge, provide technical support and assist in the development of emerging technologies in the plastics industry.
 Proto Labs Finds Skills and Support in North Carolina to Drive Its Digital Manufacturing Revolution.
 Biotechnology %26 Pharmaceuticals Food Processing%26 Manufacturing EDPNC Helps Businesses Big and Small Succeed in North Carolina.
 We recruit startups for the state, support the growth of existing businesses in North Carolina, help manufacturers sell in international markets, provide start-up assistance for entrepreneurs, and promote the state as a tourist destination.

 For help, fill out the form below and a member of our team will contact you as soon as possible.
-Wells Fargo Capitol Center 150 Fayetteville St. North Carolina is not a natural gas or oil producer, but potential shale and natural gas have been identified.
-Greenhouse and nursery products lead the way in agricultural agriculture, but tobacco is the state's main field crop, followed by cotton.
+Wells Fargo Capitol Center 150 Fayetteville St. The state is home to the largest furniture industry in the U.S. Department of State, with more than 35,000 employees working in 3,000 establishments.